yitsheyzeus/thebook_src/the_matrix_is_indexed.md

 In the name "Elisha" we see a direct equality between Spanish and English, one which combines with the names Jeshurun and Jesus to become a Rosetta Stone that clearly shows foreknowledge of English and Spanish within these names.
 Read [*The Tower of Babel*](the_tower_of_babel.html).
 This particular teaching is allegorically described in the NT as the feeding of the masses by Jesus, with two fish--often described as being the prophets Elisha and Elija--it is about their names, and the "ha" and "ja" (both the same, in different cultures) that is laughter.

 ###ph
-Relating directly to Pharoah, Pharisees, Phillistines, and Christopher Clumbus, this two letter key stands for "Pursuit of Happiness."
+Relating directly to Pharaoh, Pharisees, Philistines, and Christopher Columbus, this two letter key stands for "Pursuit of Happiness."

 ###ry
 "Our why," it's the key to the first line of Genesis, and the [Holy Grail.](holy_water,_sang_rael.html) In the beginning, the Spirit of God, "SHE KIN AH" hovered over *the waters.*  Holy water is people, Eve is SHE, Kin is RY, and AH is ONE big human family.
 All Humanity, ahh...